pairshaped/curlingio-docs/docs/getting-started/faq.md

 #### Example 2
 1. Jane logs into Curling I/O with jane-hack@gmail.com.
-2. Jane creates a curler profile for herself and another curler profile for her son Jimmy.
+2. Jane creates a curler profile for herself and another curler profile for her 17 year old son Jimmy.
 3. Her son Jimmy, while a youth curler, has his own email address jimme-hack@gmail.com, and Jane enters that email address into his curler profile.
-4. Jane register herself and her son in a couple leagues.
+4. Jane registers herself and her son in a league.
-5. Her son Jimmy logs into Curler I/O a month later to register for another Junior league.
+5. Her son Jimmy logs into Curler I/O a month later to register for another league.
 6. During registration Jimmy sees and is able to use the curler profile that his mother created for him earlier.